-When I started Keto I begrudgingly gave up my go-to breakfast delight.
-Don’t get me wrong, I enjoyed, and even looked forward to my delicious new breakfast of Eggs, Bacon, and Avocado, but every now and again I would long for a breakfast sandwich on a Sunday morning.
-Finally, after a few months I’d had enough!
+When I started Keto, I begrudgingly gave up my go-to breakfast delight.
+Don’t get me wrong, I enjoyed, and even looked forward to my delicious new breakfast of eggs, bacon, and avocado, but every now and again I would long for a breakfast sandwich on a Sunday morning.
+Finally, after a few months, I had enough!
 I made it a goal of mine to conquer the Low Carb Breakfast Sandwich, just as I’d done with it’s gluten-laden counterpart a few years prior.
 The road would be long and arduous, but I wouldn’t be denied!

-Now that we’ve got the bread down we’ve got some decisions to make, and the type of meat you go with is the most pivotal decision on the path to perfection.
-The trick is… you don’t have to pick just one!
-In fact, I would recommend a minimum of 2 meats.
+Now that we’ve got the keto bread down, we’ve got some decisions to make, and the type of meat you go with is the most pivotal decision on the path to perfection.
+The trick is, you don’t have to pick just one!
+In fact, I would recommend a minimum of two meats.
 You need to consider flavor profiles as well as textures when making this decision.
 For those reasons I think locking in bacon right off the bat makes the most sense.
 It provides great flavor as well as a nice crunch which can be hard to find in Keto cooking.
 For meat #2, get creative.
-Canadian Bacon, Breakfast Sausage Patties, Deli Meats, the list is endless.
-We’re going to opt for sliced chicken breast and here’s the best part… We’re cooking it in the bacon grease.
-Hello flavor!

-Nothing separates an average breakfast sandwich from a good, or even a great one more than how the egg is cooked.
+Nothing separates an average low carb breakfast sandwich from a good, or even a great one more than how the egg is cooked.
 This is everything!
-In my professional opinion there are only 2 options.
+In my professional opinion there are only two options.
 Poached or Sunny Side Up.
 The runny yolk ties together all the flavors and is a non-negotiable element of this low carb breakfast sandwich.
-I prefer going Sunny Side Up, because that gives us the opportunity to put the bacon grease to good use for a 2nd time.
+I prefer going Sunny Side Up, because that gives us the opportunity to put the bacon grease to good use for a second time.
 Just throw the eggs in the same pan you cooked everything else in.